 The rest of the questions on this page are for SELF-EMPLOYED work only.
 Check out your records to see if your self-employed income is collectively greater than £1,000 for the tax year (the SansDrama Online App tells you this on the tax return summary page - thank us anytime!).
 Assuming you guys have been busy bees and selected Yes you are now asked how many 'self-employed businesses' you have and what those businesses are called.
-Now, unless you know otherwise, you'll be the same as Jo and just have 1 and it'll be called whatever you named it when you first registered as self-employed.
-Most theatre folk use their stage name ie. 'Jo Bird' - if you followed our registration tutorial, you'll probs be the same.
+Now, unless you know otherwise, you'll be the same as me and just have 1 and it'll be called whatever you named it when you first registered as self-employed.
+Most people use their stage name ie. 'Jo Bird' - if you followed our registration tutorial, you'll probs be the same.

 In Page 2 of 3 you're asked about whether or not you have any other types of income - Select 'Yes' if it applies to you and 'No' if not.
-However, like Jo you'll probably be 'Yes' for the first question regarding interest (if you have a bank account which you earn interest on, even if it's a tiny amount) and 'No' for everything else.
+However, like me you'll probably be 'Yes' for the first question regarding interest (if you have a bank account which you earn interest on, even if it's a tiny amount) and 'No' for everything else.
 If you've got your own business that is 'limited by shares' ie. it has 'Limited' or 'Ltd' at the end of the name, then you may be paying yourself money out of the business by dividends.
 But if you are, you probably have an accountant?
 Newcomer to the self assessment this year is a question asking if you incorrectly claimed an amount of a coronavirus support payment - incorrectly being the key word here team.

 For Page 3 of 3 it's the same thing again, answering 'Yes' or 'No'.
 Again, you'll probably be 'No' for these like me, but here's a little dropdown for the most likely things that you might be a 'Yes' for.
 Save and continue.

 After this, it takes you to the summary 'Check your progress' page where you can select which section you want to complete next.